tAndreani/IPVARIABLE/README.md

 ![roc for manuscript](https://user-images.githubusercontent.com/6462162/53503254-ff64e180-3aaf-11e9-8982-105edb3166cc.png)
 ![model random](https://user-images.githubusercontent.com/6462162/53503321-1e637380-3ab0-11e9-81fe-0f05beb48838.png)
-###### Figure 4) Random forest algorithm predicts noisy regions in mESCs according to several features
+###### Figure 4) Random forest algorithm predicts variable regions in mESCs according to several features

-# PCA in K562 cell lines with and without the noisy regions
+# PCA in K562 cell lines with and without the variable regions
-We created a python script using pandas in order to perform the PCA and check whether the removal of noisy peaks improves the separation of the replicates in the PCA.
+We created a python script using pandas in order to perform the PCA and check whether the removal of variable peaks improves the separation of the replicates in the PCA.

 The script can be run:
 `python pca.py ./matrix.tsv`

 ![pca](https://user-images.githubusercontent.com/6462162/53353427-f267b700-3924-11e9-94d0-669962139ab5.png)
-###### Figure 5) PCA shows an improvment in the separation of the groups and respecitve replicates upon removal of the noisy regions
+###### Figure 5) PCA shows an improvment in the separation of the groups and respecitve replicates upon removal of the variable regions

 ![intra k562](https://user-images.githubusercontent.com/6462162/53503435-566ab680-3ab0-11e9-91fd-d223dfcaa127.png)